HaowenHou/zero-music-mern/README.md

 - Due to unstable network connection during development, clould storage service like AWS S3 were not utilized.
 Instead, all the files are stored on the local file system.

-- Code clarity and optimization are important.
-But, as this project was written to learn web development, they were not the primary focus.
+- While code clarity and optimization are important, they were not the primary focus because this project was written to learn web development.

 <details>